Easy Brussels Sprouts Gratin (Video)

 How to Make Easy Brussels Sprouts Gratin:

-- Brussels sprouts can be kind of dirty, so I trim the stems, cut into halves (or quarters if they’re large) and give them a good wash in the salad spinner.
+- Brussels Sprouts can be dirty, so I trim the stems, cut into halves (or quarters) and give them a good wash in the salad spinner.
 Be sure to spin really dry.

 - Put the sprouts into a small bowl and toss with 1 tablespoon olive oil, thyme, and some fresh-ground black pepper.